Nurture Fostering Limited Logo

 2. Positive Behaviour Support

-Foster carers play an important part in the day-to-day life of a child, therefore good parenting, supported by training on behaviour management techniques and strategies, will enable them to achieve and develop a more positive relationship with the child and a more harmonious life and will enable the child to feel good about themselves.
+Foster carers play an important part in the day-to-day life of a child, therefore good parenting, supported by training on managing behaviour will enable them to achieve and develop a more positive relationship with the child and a more harmonious life and will enable the child to feel good about themselves.

 The Fostering Agency's approach to positive behaviour support ensures that:

-Foster carers are prepared and supported by the Agency to manage the behaviour of children and young people placed with them and situations arising from and leading to this behaviour.
+Foster carers are prepared and supported by the Agency to manage the behaviour of children placed with them and situations arising from and leading to this behaviour.

 Foster carers are expected to understand, manage and deal with children's behaviour including encouraging them to take responsibility for their behaviour and helping them to learn how to resolve conflict.
 Foster carers have positive strategies for effectively supporting children where they encounter discrimination or bullying wherever this occurs.